History of weapons: Early Middle Ages

 The Barbarian tribes from Germania kept penetrating deeper into the Roman territory, some of these tribes were the Osthrogoths, Visigoths, Vandals and Franks.
 After the death of Marcus Aurelius, Rome became vulnerable to attacks from all directions.
 The Huns, a tribe said to be from steppe regions of Central Asia started to push other barbarian tribes into Roman territories, the Huns not only attacked other barbarian tribes but eventually attacked Rome.
 By this time the Roman Empire was divided into East and West.
-The Huns always fought a battle on horseback as they were not used to infantry lines, their favourite weapon was the composite bow.
+The Huns always fought a battle on horseback as they were not used to infantry lines.
+Their favourite weapon was the composite bow.

 Flavius Aetius forged an alliance with the Visigoths, Alans and the Vandals and provided them with Roman arms and armour to fight against their common enemy, the Huns.
-His barbarian filled forces defeated the Huns in 410, the visigoths sacked Rome under the leadership of Alaric I.
+His barbarian filled forces defeated the Huns in 410, and the visigoths sacked Rome under the leadership of Alaric I.